wp-shortcake/shortcake-bakery/README.md

 	});

+*Submodules*

+This plugin uses Mozilla's [PDF.js](https://mozilla.github.io/pdf.js/) library as a submodule.
+If you install the plugin from the Github repository, either as a submodule or to develop against locally, make sure to use the `--recursive` flag when cloning the repository, or run the following commands after cloning to install the required submodules:

+	$ git submodule init && git submodule update

 ## Screenshots ##

 ### 1. Shortcodes are accessible through the Insert Element screen, exposed in the media library. ###